 Fr.
 Dan has served on a number of committees and directorates for his Franciscan Order, in addition to providing occasional consulting work for several organizations.
-He is currently serving a second term as an elected member of Board of Directors for the International Thomas Merton Society (ITMS).
+He is currently serving a third term as an elected member of Board of Directors for the International Thomas Merton Society (ITMS).

 Fr.
 Dan has lectured, delivered academic papers, and presented workshops around the United States and abroad.
 His constructive scholarly work has focused on the retrieval of medieval Franciscan theological insight for contemporary application.
 This is especially evident in his research on the work of the Franciscan philosopher and theologian John Duns Scotus (d.
 1308), among others.
 In addition to the Franciscan theological, philosophical, and spiritual tradition, Fr.
 Dan has written and lectured on various themes in spirituality, the life and work of Thomas Merton, and various themes in contemporary systematic theology.

 Additionally, Fr.
 Dan’s work has been published in a number of leading academic and popular journals including America, Theological Studies, The Heythrop Journal, Worship, Review for Religious, Spiritual Life, The Merton Annual, The Merton Journal (UK), Cistercian Studies Quarterly, The Cord, The Other Journal, The Downside Review, The Journal of Catholic Higher Education and others.
 He is a contributing author to the new publication Give Us This Day (Liturgical Press) and is a regular contributor to the English edition of the Italian magazine Messaggero di sant’Antonio.